It’s not that saying “de nada” is wrong… It’s just that there are plenty of amazing options that will make you sound so much better!

 ¡Muy bien!
 Now you can respond to “gracias” in 4 different ways and a particularly Mexican one!!!
 Consider your Spanish officially elevated!! ¡¡¡Felicidades!!!

-For some free sample Spanish lessons and a detailed explanation of Conversation Based Chunking, the method we use at Spring Spanish Academy, follow this link.
+For some free sample Spanish lessons and a detailed explanation of Conversation Based Chunking, the method we use at Spring Spanish Academy, sign up for our free Spanish training.
 Te lo voy a agradecer muchísimo (I’m going to be very thankful for it).

 This was Paulísima y fue un placer estar con ustedes. ¡Hasta la próxima!